mohamedtosman/flask-auth-tutorial/README.md

 OK
 '''

+## API Documentations
+**POST: /auth/register**
+Register a new user using email and password

+Parameters:
+'''
+email
+password
+'''

+**POST: /auth/login**
+Login using email and password

+Parameters:
+'''
+email - string
+password - string
+'''

+**GET: /auth/account**
+Get status of the currently logged in user

+**POST: /auth/logout**
+Logout from current session

+Parameters:
+'''
+email - string
+password - string
+'''

+**POST: /auth/products**
+Add new product to product database using code, type, and quantity

+Parameters:
+'''
+code - string
+type - string
+quantity - integer
+'''

+**GET: /auth/inventory**
+Get single product by passing in it's code or multiple product types by passing in a type

+Header:
+'''
+code - string
+'''

+OR

+Headers:
+'''
+type - string
+'''

+**PUT: /auth/inventory**
+Edit product in the inventory

+Headers:
+'''
+code - string
+newcode - string
+'''

+**DELETE: /auth/inventory**
+Delete product in inventory

+Headers:
+'''
+code - string
+newcode - string
+'''

 ## Questions
 1. Please explain your choice of technologies.
+To be honest, I have never done something like this before.
+I was learning while working on this task.
+As I am a huge fan of Python, I chose to develop using Python.
+Using my bestfriend google, I was able to understand as much as possible about REST, JWT, PSQL, tokens and much more in less than 2 days.

 2. What is the difference between PUT and POST methods?
+PUT puts data to a specific URI.
+If there is already data there, then PUT replaces that data with the data in the request.
+If there is not data in the URI, then PUT creates one.

+POST sends data to a specific URI for it to handle the request

+Ultimately, PUT is used as an edit for most cases, while POST is used to send data.

 3. What approaches would you apply to make your API responding fast?
+I could try using multiprocessing.
+Python has a multiprocessing module that could be useful for that.

 4. How would you monitor your API?
+I would monitor my API by always enhancing my test cases and finding new technologies that allows a faster response time, etc. With a simple google search, I also found out that there are tons of API monitoring tools that could be useful for that.

 5. Which endpoints from the task could by publically cached?
+/auth/inventory endpoint can be cached to to allow for faster results when searching for the same product again.